MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/loops.md

 Loops are used to automate repetitive tasks by executing a block of actions multiple times.

+Useful applications and featuresy:
+* Use simple loops to perform a given number of repetitions and iterate through data
+* Deploy loop conditions in order to repeat actions until a condition is met
+* Iterate through the items of a list using for each loops
+* Explicitly end loops when required

 You can find more information on how to use the loop actions [here](../use-loops.md)

 ## Loops actions